Vizzuality/i2i/README.md

 Set a password for this role/user.
 Once you are done, you should be able to create the database with `postgres` role.

-## Shareable components

-Because we need to be able to share some components outside the project, there is a new Rails environment called `assets_compilation`.
-This environment is a duplicated of the `production` one with other rules added.

-In order to compile those assets, run `RAILS_ENV=assets_compilation SECRET_KEY_BASE=secret rake assets:precompile`.
-This will place all precompiled asssets in `public` folder.
-Once done, run `rake non_digested RAILS_ENV=assets_compilation SECRET_KEY_BASE=secret`.
-This task will create duplicate of current compiled files but removing its hash, making it easier to manage.
-For example: `exported_componentes#mfnhf21378kjashjads1234.js` would be `exported_componentes.js`

 # Using docker in development

 ```